 Remember you can often 'mute' someone if unfollowing seems a bit awkward.

 Unsubscribe from mailing lists

 While you're in purge mode, start clicking that elusive 'unsubscribe' link at the bottom of emails that don't add any value to your life.
 Go through your spam inbox too.

-Even if you don't open the email, they take energy to send and then store.
+Even if you don't open the emails, they take energy to send and then store.

-However, it has got much easier to stop most junk mail.
-This Citizens Advice page explains how you can opt out.
+However, it has got easier to stop most junk mail.
+This Citizens Advice page explains how you can opt-out.

 It's no secret that trees are essential for the planet.
 They absorb carbon, so the more CO2e that's being emitted from human lifestyles, behaviours and creations, the more trees we need.

 Even if you don't have a garden, there are still loads of ways to help plant trees.

 As we mentioned earlier, at Save the Student, we plant trees via Ecologi to offset our carbon footprint.

 Or, you could try Treeapp.
 Each day, the app will show you a few short ads, and in return, they'll plant a tree on your behalf somewhere in the world.